jasonlaubb/Matrix-AntiCheat/README.md

 AntiCheat will auto-disable some modules that Molang patched,

+(Some modules may not be blocked like antiCBE)

 if really want enabled the checks that Molang patched, go to config

-and set "disable-molang-pitched" to false
+and set "disable-useless-modules" to false

 # Anti Cheat Engine

+- Anti CBE

+(1): instant time kill command block minecarts

+(2): stop all illegal entities summoned or spawned

+*This modules can't be disabled by config

 - Anti AutoClicker